arinrohega/DE02-Pipeline01-Azure-Incremental-DeltaLake-UnityCatalog/README.md

 - Description:

-An applicants/prospects star schema tables that shows the most relevant metrics from their affiliation process, and calculating the date of first purchase which marks their transition to official affiliated status.
+An applicants/prospects cleaned table that shows the most relevant metrics from their affiliation process, and calculating the date of first purchase which marks their transition to official affiliated status.

 ## Architecture